Myspace: Myspace server infrastructure

 At QCon London 2008, MySpace Chief Systems Architect Dan Farino indicated that the site was sending 100 gigabits of data per second out to the Internet; 10 gigabits of which was HTML content and the remainder was media such as videos and pictures.
 The server infrastructure consists of over 4,500 web servers (running Windows Server 2003, IIS 6.0, ASP.NET and .NET Framework 3.5), over 1,200 cache servers (running 64-bit Windows Server 2003), and over 500 database servers (running 64-bit Windows Server 2003 and SQL Server 2005), as well as a custom distributed file system which runs on Gentoo Linux.

 In 2009, MySpace began migrating from HDD to SSD technology in some of their servers, resulting in space and power usage savings.

 Revenue model

 Myspace operates solely on revenues generated by advertising, as its revenue model possesses no user-paid features.
-Through its site and affiliated ad networks, the site collects data about its users and utilizes behavioral targeting to select the ads each visitor sees.
+Through its site and affiliated advertising networks, the site collects data about its users and utilizes behavioral targeting to select the ads each visitor sees.

 On August 8, 2006, search engine Google signed a $900 million deal to provide a search facility and advertising on MySpace.